 Felonies are serious crimes, and if you find yourself charged with a felony, you should get in touch with a felony defense attorney in Cedar Park or Round Rock as quickly as possible.
 At Jackson Law Firm, we specialize in felonies.
 If you think the offense you committed isn’t that serious, then consider this: the smallest felony could earn you a conviction of up to 2 years in a county jail or a penalty of $10,000.
 You definitely don’t want your record scarred by a felony conviction.

 In Texas, a crime is either classified as a misdemeanor or a felony.
 A felony is the more serious of the two.
 If convicted of a felony in Texas then you must serve your sentence in a state prison or jail.
 Less serious crimes are served in county jails.
-You can classify a felony in Texas as follows: capital felony, first degree felony, second degree felony, third degree felony or state jail felony.
+You can classify a felony in Texas as follows: capital felony, a first-degree felony, a second-degree felony, a third-degree felony or a state jail felony.

 Examples of Crimes which are Considered Felonies in Texas

 The following are considered felonies in Texas, and if you are charged with any of them, then you need a felony defense lawyer.

 The Jackson law firm can represent you in any of these felony charges.

 A capital felony is the worst of the four classes of felonies in Williamson County.
 An example of this is Murder.
 You can either be given the death penalty or life imprisonment without parole.
 If a juvenile commits a capital felony, they are usually given life imprisonment without any chance of parole.

 A first-degree felony although quite serious is not considered as serious as murder.
 A good example of a felony in this class is Injury to a Child.
 You face between 5 and 99 years in prison for such a felony.
 You could also be fined in excess of $10,000.

 A Drug Charge is considered a third-degree felony.
 This is punishable by imprisonment of up to 10 years.
 It also attracts penalties of up to $10,000.